instafood-tunisia/website/README.md

 ## Requirements:

-To use the InstaFood Website, you must have Python version 3.6 or earlier installed on your machine.
+To use the InstaFood Website, you must have Python version 3.6 or later installed on your machine.

 ## How to install